sharifbhuiyan/School_District_Analysis/README.md

  <p>

 <p align="justify">
   i) The district summary has been changed after replacing the 9th grade students of Thomas High School.
-Previously Overall passing rate was 65.2, present rate is 64.9.
+At present Overall passing rate is 64.9, whereas Previously was 65.2.
 It can be visualized by following snapshot. <p>

   Present :